mattumland/memento/README.md

 # MEMENTO

 Memento was created as a take-home project over 3 days.
 The goal was to build a collections management page for an app where users can track precious objects.
-The project assignment was delieverd via a mock jira ticket.
+The project assignment was delivered via a mock jira ticket.

 ### Ticket Description
 I’d like to be able to have a collection overview and help manage my memento collections.